-The enacted budget provides Road Funds of \$5,292,000 in fiscal year 1999 and \$5,503,500 in fiscal year 2000 to continue existing services in this program area.
+The Governor's recommended budget provides Road Funds of \$5,292,000 in fiscal year 1999 and \$5,503,500 in fiscal year 2000 to continue existing services in this program area.
 These resources primarily support minimal staffing levels in the Cabinet's county maintenance crews for adequate capabilities in snow and ice emergencies and to prevent further deterioration in highway marking, signage, lighting, and signalization.

-The enacted budget provides additional Road Funds in the amount of \$1,000,000 in fiscal year 1999 and \$1,000,000 in fiscal year 2000 to begin bringing into compliance an estimated 26,000 no-passing zones with revised National Highway design standards.
+The Governor's recommended budget provides additional Road Funds in the amount of \$1,000,000 in each year of the biennium to begin bringing into compliance an estimated 26,000 no-passing zones with revised National Highway design standards.